zoonoo/azure-docs.ko-kr/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-azcopy.md

 <properties
-   pageTitle="SQL Server에서 Azure SQL 데이터 웨어하우스로 데이터 로드(PolyBase) | Microsoft Azure" description="bcp를 사용하여 SQL Server에서 플랫 파일로 데이터를 내보내고 AZCopy를 사용하여 Azure Blob 저장소로 데이터를 가져오고, PolyBase를 사용하여 Azure SQL 데이터 웨어하우스로 데이터를 수집합니다." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"